The Whitegold Project

 Marion Brandis free workshop – become part of the art

 You can help make a new artwork for St Austell - Treudhow - with artist Marion Brandis at this drop in workshop at Wheal Martyn Clayworks.
 Create china clay tiles for the sculpture.
-Suitable to different levels of ability, and ages 5 - 99, making leaf tiles, either plain or decorated more complex elements
+Suitable to different levels of ability, and ages 5 - 99, making leaf tiles, either plain or decorated more complex elements.
+Dates to be confirmed for June.

 Sandy Brown free workshop